This volunteer organization is chartered by the Board of Regents of

 photographs and paper goods pertaining to transportation history.

-history sure to please everyone in the family from youngsters
+to please everyone in the family from youngsters to old-timers.
+With rolling

-to old-timers.
-With rolling hills and the Genesee River valley as
+hills and the Genesee River valley as a backdrop, the only trolley ride in

-interesting and educational experience featuring transportation
+glory.
+This interesting and educational experience highlights the

 cars, a caboose, steam locomotive, antique highway and horse-drawn